jeremiegirault/swift-evolution/proposals/NNNN-flatten-void.md

 This proposition considers that if arguments-as-tuple is obsolete, then Void-as-tuple is also obsolete.

-In particular, `Void` should not mean an empty tuple argument (which made sense were arguments were tuples). `Void` is the **absence** of an argument.
+In particular, `Void` should not mean an empty tuple argument (which made sense when arguments were tuples). `Void` is the **absence** of an argument.

-Therefore this solution proposes that `Void` is detached from its initial tuple definition and attached a new a special behavior like `Never` is.
+Therefore this solution proposes that `Void` is detached from its initial tuple definition and attached to a new special behavior, like `Never` is.
 Void is proposed to become an intrinsic type with no possible value from code or possible extensions.
 It should not be instantiable from code.

 The meaning of `Void` would be to be removed from the canonical signature of the function, which is the identity of the function. e.g.